 Lincoln had seemed a good place to me.
 The centre was being improved in a tasteful enough way.
 Money was being spent.

 But we had also cycled round the edges.
 Edges of the city that you could see clearly if you climbed even halfway up the cathedral hill.
 The city just stopping, defined like a circle, below us.
 Countyside given the go-ahead to start.

 These edges of Lincoln felt very different from the centre.
 Broken down tyre & exhaust garages.
 Homes with flags rather than curtains.
+Homes that have been divided up by ruthless landlords – thin partitions of cardboard halving or quartering rooms.
+Migrant workers sleeping in living rooms.
 Posters up advertising food banks (“Helping local people in crisis”).
 People looking either furious or disappointed.
 There were no streets that would be voted loveliest here.